rdelfin/pe_mentorship/week_6/ex_1.md

 [...]
 ```

-As you can see, we're basically making two syscalls over and over again, `write()` and
+As you can see, we're making two syscalls over and over again, `write()` and
 `nanosleep()`, which just tells us we're writing to the terminal, and sleeping for a
 second, over and over again.
-However, this is kind of noisy, we really only care about
+However, this is kind of noisy, we only care about the
-the signals, not the syscalls, so you can filter for only signals using the `-e signal`
+signals, not the syscalls, so you can filter for only signals using the `-e signal`
 flag:

 ```bash